CONFIRMED: Mirvish Productions' KELLY ROBINSON & Stratford's KEITH BARKER

 It is very important that you are well-prepared for this short speech.
 The time limit is very strict.
 You are clearly capable of writing an excellent introduction to your scene, and you can be equally confident in your presentation skills when you have practiced your presentation many times.

 If you are reading your own script or are acting in your scene, you may ask another registered delegate to read your speech for you.
-You can post your need and/or availability to return the favour (as well as other conference-related topics and discussions) in the TGCPS group on LinkedIn.
+You can post your need and/or availability to return the favour (as well as other conference-related topics and discussions) in the TGCPS group on LinkedIn and TGCPS Connect on Facebook.

 Your Showcase Submission and your Conference Registration are two different things, although your registration fee includes one spot on the Showcase calendar during the conference.
 You will be asked to submit the items on the following list for the online and printed programs.
 Delay caused by an incomplete submission may result in the loss of your Showcase spot, as they are limited.